aditya-jyoti-das/personalChatGpt_using_geminiPro/README.md

 # personalChatGpt_using_geminiPro.

-a llm project to build personal chatgpt using gemini pro api install requirements:
+a llm project to build personal chatgpt using gemini pro api. install requirements:
                 streamlit
                 google.generativeai